2wayne/SyncthingPortable/App/Syncthing/README.txt

 on your system in [the etc directory][3].
 There are also several [GUI implementations][11] for Windows, Mac and Linux.

+## Vote on features/bugs

+We'd like to encourage you to [vote][12] on issues that matter to you.
+This helps the team understand what are the biggest pain points for our users, and could potentially influence what is being worked on next.

 ## Getting in Touch

 The first and best point of contact is the [Forum][8].
 There is also an IRC